ChrisD22/BscWebDevelopment/Year 2/2. Web Programming 2/README.md

 The essential aims of this module are:

-1. To describe the key concepts underlying programming languages and Javascript in particular.
+1. Demonstrate an understanding of the key concepts underlying Javascript.
-1. Read scripts, that is describe in English language and as run-time results, the concepts underlying and the actions specified in web language constructs.
+1. Describe in English language and as run-time results the actions specified in a Javascript program.
-1. Integrate a web programming language with HTML and CSS technologies to develop a web based information system.
 1. Write and modify scripts to achieve different tasks associated with web data handling and styling.

 ##Assessment ideas

++ Class test (theory, concepts)
++ Practical project (dynamic website involving data searches, login, validation etc)

 ##Learning Activities